 - Study the terms carefully before creating a fundraising campaign.
 Every platform has different terms and conditions.
 Not everything will work for you, choose your method wisely.

-Apply for international scholarships, grants or fellowships
+Apply for international scholarships, grants and fellowships

 - Before applying to any scholarship programs, do your research.
 Learn about the different ways and requirements of studying abroad.